rodrimati1992/abi_stable_crates/readme.md

 - 1 - trait objects:
     Demonstrates ffi-safe trait objects (Generated using `#[sabi_trait]`) by creating a minimal plugin system.

+- 2 - nonexhaustive-enums:
+    Demonstrates nonexhaustive-enums as parameters and return values, for an application that manages the catalogue of a shop.

 # Example